 In the mixer bowl of a stand mixer, whip egg whites until frothy.
-Add 1 ounce of sugar, the salt, lemon juice and rose water.
+Add 1 ounce of sugar, salt, lemon juice, and rose water.

 Whip until soft peaks form, and add the rest of the sugar a spoonful at a time.

 Spoon the meringue into two mounds about 5″ in diameter.
 Dip a large spoon into hot water and then press the bowl of the spoon into the center of each mound, making a bowl shape.

 Bake for 40 minutes.
 Turn off the oven, crack the door, and let the shells cool completely in the oven.